brainyjosh/okuna-www/public/docs/COMMUNITY_GUIDELINES.md

 ## 🕊 Curb hate

-We want Okuna to be a welcoming and friendly place for everyone to surf with peace of mind.
+We want Estaterally to be a welcoming and friendly place for everyone to surf with peace of mind.

-Speech containing demeaning, denigrating, humiliating or brutalising comments—whether personal or in general—have no place on Okuna.
+Speech containing demeaning, denigrating, humiliating or brutalising comments—whether personal or in general—have no place on Estaterally.

 ## 😬 Avoid spamming